Let’s talk about beginnings.

 Lets talk about the very good beginning.
 God spoke everything into existence through the power of his word (also called Christ in John 1:1) it was all called good except one thing.
 The creation of man… alone.

-Allow me to quote someone respected at this point to help highlight my next point.
+Allow me to quote someone respected on this point to help highlight my next point.

 “So God says, “It is not good that man should be alone.” … He needs a partner; he needs an equal, a helper to compliment him in fulfilling the task of filling and taking dominion over the earth.
 And that simply means woman needed to be made in order to meet man’s insufficiency.”
 (1)